Do You Need to be Baptized in Order to be Saved?

 Conclusion

-8 Replies to “Do You Need to be Baptized in Order to be Saved?”
+8 thoughts on “Do You Need to be Baptized in Order to be Saved?”

 1. As a young child I used to be very worried about death and often thought about being baptized as a way of ‘avoiding death’ but never actually did it.